clarkcb/xsearch/README.md

   me sort of like a cross between Python and C# with lots of LINQ.
 In comparison with Scala, I think F# is cleaner syntactically, although object-oriented code seems to be a little clunkier in it.
-My personal feeling is that F# *should* be the successor to C# on the CLI, but I'm not sure that will happen.
-I believe that the larger programming community will eventually swing away from imperative and towards functional, but my impression is that F# doesn't have the same momentum in the CLI world as Scala does in the JVM world.
+My personal feeling is that F# *should* be the successor to C# on the CLR, but I'm not sure that will happen.
+I believe that the larger programming community will eventually swing away from imperative and towards functional, but my impression is that F# doesn't have the same momentum in the CLR world as Scala does in the JVM world.
 Time will tell.

 * [Go](https://golang.org/) -